 Men who deal with infertility in smaller measures may benefit from the same supplement as those with prostate problems.
-Prostate issues can often be tracked back to decreased fertility in males, even many years earlier.
+Prostate issues can often be traced back to decreased fertility in males, even many years earlier.
 The signs may just not have been seen.
 Consider the article below and how it may relate to you.

 What about pollen?

 People sometimes confuse pollen with pollen extracts.
 Pollen is the substance found in plants that fertilizes others, like plants.
 It consists of fine, powdery, yellowish grains or spores, sometimes in masses.
 Bees collect this for the hive.
 When this pollen is gathered from bees and the bee hive, it is generally known as “bee pollen.”

 In a pollen extract, the pollen is gathered from plants and then is extracted in the laboratory.

 Bee pollen is also known as a healthful food and as a general tonic for good health.
 Many athletes use it, as it is said to enhance performance.
 For more information on bee pollen and AIM Mountain Meadow Bee Pollen™.

 Pollen and pollen extracts have long been used to maintain good health.
 Perhaps the better-known pollen product is bee pollen, which has been used as a tonic for centuries.
 Another pollen product, pollen extract, is beginning to become known for helping to maintain urogenital health.
 Literature on pollen extract focuses on three physiological effects: Smooth muscle contraction, anti-inflammatory action, and effects on enzymes.